dvlprsh/brightid-onchain-demo/README.md

 ### Join/leave on-chain Group
 First, connect your wallet to the page and have brightid on your mobile phone.
-The step of generating a unique identifier(contextId) is required, currently the contextId is ETH address, and a link is created to register the contextId to the context(interep here).
+The step of generating a unique identifier(contextId) is required, currently the contextId is ETH address, and a link is created to register the contextId to the context.
 This link is rendered as a QR code on our page.
 Users can receive off-chain authentication by scanning the QR code with their brightid.
 Since we require on-chain authentication, users submit verifications signed by brightid nodes to the smart contract.
 If the user successfully registers for on-chain Bright ID authentication through several conditions, the user can join “brightidOnchain” on-chain group.